 |

-using the free and downloadable MIDI
+using the free MIDI-OX.

-into your synth with MidiOx...
+your synth with MIDIOX...

 First, set up your synth so that it is ready to receive a